noahtf13/blog/content/blog/_draft_carbon_tax/index.md

 # How?
 ## 1. Fill out this [3-minute survery by CarboTax](http://carbotax.org/) and make note of the final number
 I tested it, and it only took 3 minutes and 15 seconds!
-<iframe src='http://carbotax.org' width=100% height=650px></iframe>

 ## 2. Pick a social cost of carbon
 Even when a nation puts a price on carbon it is often too low compared to the true [externalities](https://www.investopedia.com/terms/e/externality.asp) caused by pollution, often called the [social cost of carbon](https://www.rff.org/publications/explainers/social-cost-carbon-101/).